 Giant pine scale has not been found in other parts of Australia, nor has it been detected in any pine plantations.
 However, as a sap sucking insect, it poses a threat to Australia’s softwood plantation industry.

 The Department of Primary Industries and Regions South Australia has destroyed all known giant pine scale infested trees in the state.
-This was completed in early 2016, with the removal of 85 infested trees and the sites decontaminated.
+This was completed in late 2016, with the removal of 91 infested trees and the sites decontaminated.

 Infested trees in Victoria were treated with the insecticide imidacloprid but the chemical injection treatments did not work as effectively as expected and live scale insects remain present on treated trees.